 During the BC Human Rights Tribunal hearing, I gave hours of testimony under oath including 4 1/2 hours under cross-examination.
 These are the excerpts from the ruling.
-This is my voice.

 BC tribunal rules that publishing flyers indicating an intention to discriminate on the basis of gender identity and likely to expose an individual and other transgender persons to hatred or contempt violates human rights law.
 Continue reading We won: Bill Whatcott found to have violated section 7 of BC Human Rights Code

 On March 13, 2019 the Vancouver City Finance and Programs Committee heard from speakers in favour of and opposed to a grant request by Vancouver Rape Relief.
 This is the audio of the speakers presentations.